setup Hyrox on your Garmin Watch – everything you need to know about HYROX Sports Tech (WOD, AMRAP, CrossFit, Spartan)

 Risks

-This is also a low-risk way to separate out your run efforts, get accurate running pace (with STRYD) and with manual times for each station
+This is also a low-risk way to separate your run efforts, get accurate running pace (with STRYD) and with manual times for each station.
+However, other than time and heart rate it provides no real insight into your non-running activities (reps).

 Method 4: Using a custom HYROX Workout on Race Day – Cheaper Garmin Watches

-If you do not have a Garmin multisport-capable watch, you can create and follow a multistep WORKOUT instead.
-You can even schedule the workout for race day, when you execute/follow it.
+If you don’t have a Garmin multisport-capable watch, you can create and follow a multi-step workout instead.
+You can even schedule the workout for race day, when you plan to execute it.

 1. Create a new running workout on your Garmin Connect page.